wuchengwei/node-wget/README.md

 ## Changes from 2.0.0 to 3.0.0
 **Progress is now returned as a Number instead of a String**

-**On start filesize can return null when the remote server does not provided content-lenth**
+**On start filesize can return null when the remote server does not provide content-length**

 Exception for not specifying protocol is now: `Your URL must use either HTTP or HTTPS.`